Anthony Lo Surdo SCCONTACT DETAILS

 - Sports law

-Anthony specialises in commercial, equity, corporations, insurance law, professional and public indemnity with a particular interest in banking and insolvency in respect of which he has written extensively.
-He has been described by “Doyle’s Guide to the Australian Legal Profession – 2011” as a “Leading” counsel at the Insolvency Bar.
+Anthony specialises in alternative dispute resolution, commercial, equity, corporations, insurance law and professional indemnity with a particular interest in banking and insolvency in respect of which he has written extensively.
+He has been named in “Doyle’s Guide to the Australian Legal Profession” in 2011 and again in 2015 as one of Australia’s leading insolvency and reconstruction barristers.

 Anthony is accredited as an advanced mediator, arbitrator and expert determiner.